Emmotes/ic_spoilers/docs/sgtknox.md

             "show_stats_on_receiver": true,
             "show_bonus_on_receiver_only": true,
             "off_when_benched": true,
-            "override_key_desc": "Increases the damage of $target by $(not_buffed amount)% for every positional formation ability"
+            "override_key_desc": "Increases the damage of $target by $(not_buffed amount)% for every positional formation ability affecting them."
         }
     ],
     "requirements": "",